techindro/SamyamLm-Data-Engine/README.md

 | Backend | FastAPI, PostgreSQL, Redis |
 | Frontend | React, Devanagari keyboard integration |
 | Infrastructure | AWS S3, EC2, CloudFront |

 ---

+## 🔮 What's Next?

+- Support for all 22 Indian languages
+- Real-time satellite data processing
+- API for companies to use
+- Expansion to other countries like Indonesia and Nigeria
+- Deeper integration with ISRO mission analytics
+- Expansion of Agentic AI workflows for defense applications

+---